 Progress Reports and invoices shall be submitted according to the schedule below and shall describe progress to date, any problems, and resolution of these problems or recommendations for resolving these problems (Table 2).
-Letter or e-mail format is acceptable.
+Letter or e-mail format for progress reports shall be acceptable.
 These Progress Reports are not data reports.
-The 3rd Progress Report shall include a proposed outline/format for the Final Report.
-The Final Report shall be cumulative, i.e., the Final Report shall cover all data, including that covered in the Progress Reports.
-The Final Report shall include, at a minimum, description of objectives, methods, analyses, results (a summary of differences between the catch composition at Grassy Flats, Snook Islands, and the control area in graphic or tabular format), discussion and interpretation of results, and recommendations for future work.
+The 3rd Progress Report shall include a proposed outline/format for the Annual Reports.
+The Annual and Final Reports shall be cumulative, i.e., the Annual Report shall cover all data, including that covered in the first three Progress Reports and the Final Report shall include, at a minimum, description of objectives, methods, analyses, results (a summary of differences between the catch composition at Grassy Flats, Snook Islands, control area, and northern Lake Worth in graphic or tabular format), discussion and interpretation of results, and recommendations for future work.
 Data tables can be included as appendices.
-Community comparisons can be done with parametric and non-parametric statistical analysis methods depending on what type of analysis is supported by the data.
+Community comparisons of the restoration sites can be done with parametric and non-parametric statistical analysis methods depending on what type of analysis is supported by the data.
 The Final Report, Appendices, and all data in a spreadsheet or database format shall be submitted as the final product.